Jerry Falwell: September 11 attacks

-After the September 11 attacks in 2001, Falwell said on Pat Robertson's The 700 Club, "I really believe that the pagans, and the abortionists, and the feminists, and the gays and the lesbians who are actively trying to make that an alternative lifestyle, the ACLU, People for the American Way, all of them who have tried to secularize America—I point the finger in their face and say 'you helped this happen.'"
-In his opinion, LGBT organizations had angered God, thereby in part causing God to let the attacks happen.
-Falwell said the attacks were "probably deserved", a statement Christopher Hitchens called treasonous.
-After heavy criticism, Falwell said that no one but the terrorists were to blame and "If I left that impression with gays or lesbians or anyone else, I apologize."
-Falwell was later the object of some of his followers' outrage for retracting his statements about divine judgment on the U.S. and its causes, because they had heard in his preaching for many years that the U.S. must repent of its lack of devotion to God, immoral living, and timid support of Israel if it wanted divine protection and blessing.
+Following the September 11 attacks in 2001, Falwell made highly controversial remarks during an appearance on Pat Robertson's The 700 Club.
+He stated: "I really believe that the pagans, and the abortionists, and the feminists, and the gays and the lesbians who are actively trying to make that an alternative lifestyle, the ACLU, People for the American Way, all of them who have tried to secularize America—I point the finger in their face and say 'you helped this happen.'"
+Falwell argued that by advancing secular causes and LGBT rights, these groups had removed America's "shield of divine protection" and angered God, thereby partially causing the tragedy.